 As mentioned in this article, each mobile home that is available on the market provides its pros and cons for each Buyer.

 If you are looking for a lower cost home that is small in stature but provides everything that is needed for an efficient lifestyle then we would suggest considering the park model mobile home as these homes pack quite bit of punch in a pint sized price.

 If you are looking for more space but do not want too much home to take care of then we would steer you in the direction of a single wide mobile home as these properties provide all the convenience of a park model without the extra maintenance requirements of a double wide mobile home.

-Lastly, if you are a growing family or are coming from a single family home where you are used to additional space then you may want to skip the first two options and veer directly to that of a doublewide mobile home as these properties provide the most square footage and usually always come with two large sized bedrooms.
+Lastly, if you are a growing family or are coming from a single-family home where you are used to add space then you may want to skip the first two options and veer directly to that of a doublewide mobile home as these properties provide the most square footage and usually always come with two large sized bedrooms.

 When reviewing all of the different types of mobile homes on the market make sure you have a good idea of what you are looking for in a home prior to setting out on the hunt for a new home.